tensorflow/swift-models/Examples/MobileNet-Imagenette/README.md

 A MobileNet (version 1) network is instantiated from the ImageClassificationModels library of standard models, and applied to an instance of the Imagenette dataset.
 A custom training loop is defined, and the training and test losses and accuracies for each epoch are shown during training.

-As a note: the current implementation of the Imagenette dataset loads all images into memory as floats, which can lead to memory exhaustion on machines with less than 16 GB of available RAM.

 ## Setup

 To begin, you'll need the [latest version of Swift for